The Pregnancy Discrimination Act of 1978

 How the Law Protects Pregnant Women at Work

-The Pregnancy Discrimination Act prohibits employers from making hiring and other job-related decisions that discriminate against women who are pregnant.
+The Pregnancy Discrimination Act prohibits employers from hiring and other job-related decisions that discriminate against pregnant women.
 It was enacted in 1978.

-Finding out you are pregnant is a very joyous thing for most women—news you will likely look forward to sharing with all your friends and family—but wait a moment or two before telling your coworkers about it.
-Once they know, your boss will too, and while yours may be wonderfully receptive of this news, not all will be.
+Finding out you are pregnant is a very joyous thing for most women—news you will likely look forward to sharing with all your friends and family—but it might be somewhat stressful to tell your coworkers about it.
+Once they know, your boss will too, and while your colleagues may be wonderfully receptive of this news, not all in the workplace may be.
 Pregnancy discrimination is a real thing.

 How the Pregnancy Discrimination Act Protects Women